-When reporting a genotype, attention must be paid to allele heights and the stochastic threshold.
+When reporting a genotype, attention must be paid to allele heights.
 A homozygote will be reported as an "A, A" genotype.
-If the possibility exists for dropout of a second allele, a single allele or apparent homozygote will be reported as an A genotype.
-For mixed samples with expected dropout, the analyst should consider re-amplification depending on the overall peak heights in the profile, otherwise a note must be added to the comments section of the test to indicate alleles may have dropped out at some loci.
+If the possibility exists for dropout of a second allele, a single allele or apparent homozygote will be reported as an "A" genotype.
+For samples with suspected dropout, the analyst should consider re-amplification and/or re-sampling depending on the overall peak heights in the profile.
+If suspected dropout is not resolved, a note must be added to the comments section of the test to indicate alleles may have dropped out at some loci.